-To clarify this point, researchers with the participation of 200 young adults with HIV, aged 18 and 24 years.
-Participants were not in treatmentantiretroviraland had received the diagnosis of infection during the two years prior to its inclusion in the trial.
+To clarify this point, the researchers counted on the participation of 200 young adults with HIV, aged between 18 and 24 years.
+The participants were not undergoing treatment antiretroviral and had been diagnosed with the infection during the two years prior to their inclusion in the trial.

 All participants took a battery of tests that assessed various neuro-cognitive areas such as memory, attention, different motor skills (coordination, balance, etc.) and verbal ability and reading.
 We also included questions about the use of recreational drugs and healthy habits.

-The neuro-cognitive functions are one of the most important aspects for the evaluation of a person's quality of life.
-In the specific context of HIV infection, cognitive ability has special importance, considering the need of own health care and continuity of antiretroviral therapy, which often need to follow complex agendas.
-If memory loss occasioned him a badaccessionto treatment, there is a risk of loss of control of HIV infection, a fact that, in addition to endangering the health of the individual, decrease the number of CD4, one of the risk factors that may worsen the neuro-cognitive impairment observed in the study .
+Neuro-cognitive functions are one of the most relevant aspects for assessing a person's quality of life.
+In the specific context of HIV infection, cognitive capacity is especially important considering the need for care of one's own health and the continuity of antiretroviral therapy, which often needs to follow complex guidelines.
+If memory loss causes accession to treatment, there would be a risk of loss of control of HIV infection, which, in addition to endangering the health of the individual, would reduce the number of CD4, one of the risk factors that may worsen the neuro-cognitive deterioration found in the study .

-The results of this test are of particular concern because, if neuro-cognitive problems are observed in young adults in such a high proportionEven if the majority are asymptomatic,do not know its long-term evolution, and its intensity could increase.
+The results of this test are of particular concern because, if neuro-cognitive problems are observed in young adults in such a high proportion, even though they are mostly asymptomatic, do not know its long-term evolution, and its intensity could increase.
 Thus, it will be important to determine accurately the causes that favor this deterioration and search therapeutic interventions that are able to stop it and hopefully reverse it.

 Translator Rachel Cirne EN <> ESP